 As an attorney, he served for over 16 years in private legal practice where he received numerous awards for his commitment to justice and the rule of law.

 Eric’s love for the Constitution – the bedrock of America’s legal system – inspired him to teach a course on American Civics.
 Eric taught “21st Century American Civics” at his alma mater, Saint Louis University, where students had the opportunity to study the evolution of political thought, the American Enlightenment and to explore leadership qualities necessary to solve the big issues facing America today and in the future.

 Previously, Missourians elected Eric as their 46th State Treasurer.
 Before serving as Treasurer, he was elected twice to represent the state’s 15th Senate District as a Missouri Senator.

-He was inspired to enter public service to be a voice for his son, Stephen, who was born with a rare genetic condition (tuberous sclerosis) causing tumors on his organs.
-Stephen also has epilepsy, is on the autism spectrum, and is non-verbal.
+Eric and his wife Jaime have three children: Stephen, Sophia and Olivia.
+Their son, Stephen was born with a rare genetic condition causing tumors on his organs.
+He also has epilepsy, is on the autism spectrum and is non-verbal.

 Eric’s son was his inspiration to run for office to be a voice for individuals like him and their families.
 One of Eric’s early legislative victories was taking on insurance companies by leading a bipartisan effort to ensure Missouri families are covered when they need it the most – including therapies for autism.

 Guided by his life experiences, Eric believes every single person is entitled to dignity, equality of opportunity and a fair shake under the law.